Top 10 Best Football Players in the World 2022-22: Here’s the list of world’s best footballers right now

 We understand that statistics aren’t everything, but we’ll leave you with some scorching Lewandowski numbers to chew on.

-He has 328 goals in 357 games for Bayern Munich in all competitions, including 41 Bundesliga goals in just 29 games last season.
+He has scored 328 goals in 357 games for Bayern Munich in all competitions, and is still relishing his new challenge at Barcelona.

 Kylian Mbappé Lottin is a forward for Ligue 1 club Paris Saint-Germain as well as the France national team.